RimuTec/faker/README.md

 If you have a suggestion for improvement please file an issue as well.
 Thank you!

 # Credits
-The project uses some portions of [faker-cs](https://github.com/slashdotdash/faker-cs) under a MIT license.

-This project also uses the yaml files of the [Ruby Faker gem](https://github.com/stympy/faker) under a MIT license.

-Thank you to the contributors to those two projects.
+Thank you to all contributors of the following projects.
 Their work is much appreciated.
+## faker-cs
+This project uses some code portions from [faker-cs](https://github.com/slashdotdash/faker-cs) under a MIT license.
+## Ruby Faker gem
+This project uses the yaml files from the [Ruby Faker gem](https://github.com/stympy/faker) under a MIT license.